baxhen/Typescript-Course/README.md

 ### Description

-#### Make a web Framework Figuring out when inheritance is better composition, development of some functins of Backbone.js framework and Marionette.js framework .
+#### Make a web Framework Figuring out when inheritance is better than composition, development of some functions of Backbone.js framework and Marionette.js framework .

+## Simple Server

+### Description

+#### Integrate Express with Typescript,and any other js library, use of decorators.

 ## 🚀 Tecnologias